leutloff/bergcms/README.md

       popd
 - Run the script make_zip.sh.
 This will build all applications and put all the required files in a single ZIP file.
 - Install the content of the ZIP file on the Web Server.
-An outline of the Apache configuration is shown in doc/etc_apache2.
 Use the script install_locally.sh to perform this step together with some tweaks with regard the file permissions.
 The used install path can be adapted to local differences by overriding shell variables in a file named